Pekaso/fortitude60/Documents/buildguide_en.md

 |Keyswitches|Cherry MX-compatible|60 pieces|Please select “PCB Mount” option (with pins)|
 |Keycaps|Cherry MX-compatible|60 pieces|Cherry-stem compatible|

-[^underglow]: Underglow, etc. Backlight and Underglow are treated as seperate functions in the MCU.
+[^underglow]: Underglow, etc. Backlight and Underglow are treated as separate functions in the MCU.

 The parts listed below help you enable optional features, and are not required for basic operation of the keyboard.